-- 45. The elected members of the Council shall appoint as soon as practicable after their election, and for a term to run concurrently with their own: - (a) up to five additional Councillors, selected with due regard to the need to maintain an appropriate balance of diverse qualifications, interests and skills; - (b) a Councillor from Switzerland, chosen after consultation with the Swiss authorities, if a Regional Councillor from Switzerland has not been elected; - (c) up to four Vice-Presidents; and - (d) the Legal Adviser. - 46.
+- 45. The elected members of the Council shall appoint as soon as practicable after their election, and for a term to run concurrently with their own: - (a) one (1) additional Councillor, selected with due regard to the need to maintain an appropriate balance of appropriate qualifications, interests and skills; - (b) a Councillor from Switzerland, chosen after consultation with the Swiss authorities, if a Regional Councillor from Switzerland has not been elected; - (c) up to four Vice-Presidents; and - (d) the Legal Adviser. - 45bis Council shall appoint a member of Council as the IUCN Council Global Oceans Focal Person. - 46.
 The Council shall appoint a Deputy Chair and Steering Committee for each Commission.
 The appointments shall be made after considering proposals from the Chair of each Commission who shall take into account any suggestion made by the members of that Commission and seek to reflect the geographical and other diversity of IUCN.
-The Deputy Chair of each Commission shall act in the place of the Chair whenever the latter is unable to act as the Chair. - 47.
-In the case of a vacancy in the Presidency of IUCN, the Council shall fill this vacancy from among the Vice-Presidents of IUCN.
-In filling other vacancies, the Council shall follow, whenever possible, the procedures and conditions provided for in the Statutes for the election or appointment to the post in question.
+The Deputy Chair of each Commission shall act in the place of the Chair whenever the latter is unable to act as the Chair.

+47. In the case of a vacancy in the Presidency of IUCN, the Council shall fill this vacancy from among the Vice-Presidents of IUCN.
+In filling other vacancies, the Council shall follow, whenever possible, the procedures and conditions provided for in the Statutes23 for the election or appointment to the post in question.